RakhithJK/Mailu-Mailu-wiki/Setup-Guide.md

 sed -i '/build:/d' docker-compose.yml
 ```

-The default configuration will pull the latest image built from the Docker
+The default configuration will pull the latest stable image built from the Docker
-Hub, which is based on the latest commit on GitHub.
+Hub, which is based on the latest stable commit on GitHub.
 This behaviour is ok for
-evaluating Freeposte.io, but you should at least specify a branch.
-You will
+most setups.
+If you wish to specify a branch (avoid including breaking changes
-still get bugfixes and security updates, but breaking changed will not be
+unintendidly for instance), you will still get bugfixes and security updates until
+the next stable release is replaced, but breaking changed will not be pulled unless
-pulled unless you explicitely change the branch number.
-To specify you want
+you explicitely change the branch number.
+To specify you want to pull the ``1.0``
-to pull the ``1.0`` branch, simply add the version number to the ``image``
+branch, simply add the version number to the ``image`` field:
-field:

 ```
 VERSION=1.0
 sed -i "/image:/s/\(:[0-9.]*\)\?$/:$VERSION/" docker-compose.yml
 ```

+If you wish to use the testing version, simply set the Docker tag at ``testing``
-You should always have all containers using the same branch.
+instead of a branch number.
+You should always have all containers using the same
+branch (especially, never mix testing with any stable branch).

 Finally, edit the ``freeposte.env`` file and update the following settings: